Blanket-Warriors/BentoTime/app/README.md

-App
+App.jsx
 =========

-App is the root of our application!
+App is the root and entry-point of our application (this is specified in our [base webpack configuration](../webpack/webpack.base.js)).
+All of our compiled code starts here.
+The `app` folder also includes all of our application directories, so explore any of those to learn more about each individual part of the application.

 #### How to use: